michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 ## Datasets

 * The primary data is collected weekly from the Vancouver Police Department's crime database (491,459 property related crimes from 2003 to 2017). ([ref](http://data.vancouver.ca/datacatalogue/crime-data.htm))
-* Climate data is collected daily from the (US) National Weather Service with Bellingham airport in Washington acting as a substitute for Vancouver weather.
+* Climate data is collected daily from the (US) National Weather Service, with Bellingham airport in Washington acting as a substitute for Vancouver weather.
 The two cities are 50 miles apart and have very similar climates.
 (This will be changed to Vancouver specific data in future.) ([ref](https://www.weather.gov/help-past-weather))
-* Data pertaining to the number of arrests for possession of heroin and cocaine and economic data, such as unemployment rates, the consumer price index and gross national product, is taken from Statistics Canada. ([ref](http://www5.statcan.gc.ca/researchers-chercheurs/index.action?lang=eng&univ=7&search=&start=1&end=25&sort=0&themeId=0&date=&series=&author=&themeState=-1&dateState=-1&seriesState=-1&authorState=-1&showAll=false))
+* Data pertaining to the number of arrests for possession of heroin and cocaine and economic data, such as unemployment rates, the consumer price index, and the gross national product, is taken from Statistics Canada, Data BC and Vancouver Open Data. ([ref](http://www5.statcan.gc.ca/researchers-chercheurs/index.action?lang=eng&univ=7&search=&start=1&end=25&sort=0&themeId=0&date=&series=&author=&themeState=-1&dateState=-1&seriesState=-1&authorState=-1&showAll=false))
 * Data on the price of wholesale heroin is taken from United Nations Office on Drugs and Crime.